PrinsFrank/PrinsFrank.nl/_posts/2024-05-07-Kryptos-cypher-does-RQ-mean-e-for-k4.md

 For the EASTNORTHEAST sequence, there is a repeating sequence of +---+ relations between the encrypted/decrypted character.
 Clue 6, the morse code for SOS(...___...) might be a clue that could have pointed here.

 RQ could mean anything, but in math it could point to Irrational numbers, as it is R - Q (Real numbers without the rational numbers).
-The morse above contains a bunch of padding _e_ characters, similarly in how k2 contained a bunch of padding "x" characters where "Abscissa" was the keyword. _e_ is an irrational number, so could that point to having to use _e_ to decypher k4?
+The morse above contains a bunch of padding _e_ characters, similarly in how k2 contained a bunch of padding "x" characters where "Abscissa" was the keyword. _e_ is an irrational number, so could that point to having to use _e_ to decipher k4?